 Length: 1 mile

 Lake Powell is often called “America’s lost national park” because the flooded canyons look a lot like the federally designated lands that surround it.
-You get to see the redrock desert via boat, kayak, or paddle board--the desert sans dryness.
+You get to see the red rocks via boat, kayak, or paddleboard — the desert sans dryness.
 During the summer heat, getting in the water is beyond refreshing.
-The Wahweap Marina in Page, AZ is just an hour drive from Kanab.
+The Wahweap Marina in Page, Arizona, is just an hour drive from Kanab.
 Wake up early and catch the sunrise on your drive to the lake.

 Zion National Park: 30.1 miles and 33 minutes to the east entrance